A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Introduction

-The main contributions of our work are summarized as: \begin{itemize} \item We design a Periodicity-Perceived Mechanism, which mines and adaptively fuses the periodic information.
-Moreover, we mathematically prove an error bound of periodic information extracted by \emph{Periodicity-Mining Module} and propose an automatic hyperparameter determining method for it. \item We have formulated an Achilles' Heel loss function aimed at enhancing the accuracy of heavy workload prediction and overall prediction performance.
-This approach effectively mitigates the issue of overemphasizing sporadic patterns, a common limitation faced by many loss functions designed to combat under-fitting problems. \item We conduct extensive experiments on the Alibaba2018, SMD and Dinda's datasets and demonstrate that \mn\ improves the heavy-workload prediction accuracy (MSE) by 21.0\% on average, while promoting overall prediction accuracy (MSE) by 11.8\% on average. \end{itemize}
+We aim to make the following novel contributions to the field of workload prediction in cloud computing: \begin{itemize} \item We propose a Periodicity-Perceived Mechanism that mines and adaptively fuses periodic information for time series with changeable periodicity, with a theoretical error bound and an automatic hyperparameter selection strategy. \item We formulate an AHLF to improve heavy-workload and overall prediction accuracy by mitigating the overemphasis on sporadic patterns. \item We perform extensive experiments on Alibaba2018, Server MAchine Dataset (SMD), and Dinda's datasets to show that PePNet improves heavy-workload Mean Square Error (MSE) by 21.0\% and overall MSE by 11.8\% on average. \end{itemize}